OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Sample Implementation - Storage

 When providing integrity on the file-storage itself.
 You can either create an HMAC over a given key-value pair as for the Android `SharedPreferences` or you can create an HMAC over a complete file provided by the filesystem.
 When using an HMAC, you can either use a bouncy castle implementation to HMAC the given content or the AndroidKeyStore and then verify the HMAC later on.
-There are a few steps to take care off.
+There are a few steps to take care of.
 In case of the need for encryptionl.
 Please make sure that you encrypt and then HMAC as described in [2].

 When generating an HMAC with BC: